flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *RestockOrder* - method *deleteSkuItemsFromRestockOrder***

 **Criteria for method *deleteSkuItemsFromRestockOrder*:**
- -there exists a skuItem in that order - E
+ - there exists a skuItem in that order - E

 **Predicates for method *deleteSkuItemsFromRestockOrder*:**